Modern Mechanicals: 1964 Studebaker Gran Turismo Hawk – Sold?

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 July 4, 2022 Update – The seller just replaced their third expired listing with their fourth new Craigslist ad in as many months.
-After actually raising their asking price from their original listing, this time around the seller lowered their ask from $19,900 to $15,000.
+After raising their asking price from their original listing, the seller lowered their ask from $19,900 to $15,000.

 May 25, 2022 Update – The seller just replaced their second expired listing with a fresh Craigslist ad.
 In it, the pictures, description, and asking price of $19,900 all remain the same.

 May 10, 2022 Update – For reasons that will never be clear to us, this seller chose the odd path of raising their asking price from $17,500 to $19,900.

 April 22, 2022 Update – the seller just replaced their expired listing with a fresh Craigslist ad.
 In it, the pictures, description, and asking price of $17,500 all remain the same.

 We wonder what goes through people’s minds about the pictures they use to post their rides for sale on Craigslist.
 With the ability to post twenty-four pictures, at least make an effort to post a couple of shots with the full car in view.
 Exhibit “A’ is this modified 1964 Studebaker Hawk GT originally listed in March 2022 in Orlando, Florida.
 Normally, not featuring a single picture with the full car in view has us moving on to the next candidate.
 However, the addition of a modern FITech electronic fuel injection to the car’s 289 cubic inch V8 (no, it’s not a Ford small block – Studebaker had their V8 with similar displacement) combined with a Vintage Air A/C system has us make an exception on this rarely seen two-door hardtop.